paul-hammant/tbd/content/observed-habits/index.md

 Developers living in a Trunk Based Development reality, mostly do not experience variance in their days or weeks on the trunk.
 In particular, there is no "we're close to a release so let's freeze code", and generally there is no indication of a slowdown in proximity to a release.
 Sure, a couple of developers out a team might be assigned to bug-fixing closer to the release but everyone else is going to work at full speed.

+Generally speaking the trunk is a place to firehose commits into, and the habits of the developers are such that everything is ready to go live.
+If a team is doing 12 releases a year, then the branch that is cut on the just in time basis is the one that is observed to 'frozen' because of the absence of developers.
+Refer [branch for release](/branch-for-release/).

 ### Every Day is the same